 Goleta Slough Mouth Hydrologic Monitoring Study ~ With help from this CREF grant, the City of Santa Barbara funded a technical hydrologic study of the natural physical processes that contribute to the closure and breaching of the Goleta Slough Lagoon mouth, located at Goleta Beach.
 The study relied on collection of data in the field and computer modeling, using the INLET13 Model.
 This model is used to predict seasonal closure and breaching patterns in coastal lagoons.
-The model's outputs were used to infer potential changes in habitat conditions and flood risk within the lagoon when a range of external conditions (beach management, climate change, etc) vary with time.
-The study will include an evaluation of seasonal breaching and closure patterns and an analysis of expected water levels within the slough under these potential lagoon management scenarios.
-The City reports that it completed the modeling and a final report is forthcoming to complete the project.
+The model's outputs were used to infer potential changes in habitat conditions and flood risk within the lagoon when a range of external conditions (e.g., beach management and climate change) vary with time.
+The study includes an evaluation of seasonal breaching and closure patterns and an analysis of expected water levels within the slough under these potential lagoon management scenarios.
+The City completed the modeling and a final report in November of 2015.